-Step 6: Read Where Does The Garbage Go? by Paul Showers.
+Step 6: Read Where Does The Garbage Go? by Paul Showers aloud to the class.

-Step 7: Discuss the following questions using the Think-Pair-Share method.
+Step 7: Have students discuss the following questions using the think-pair-share method:

 - If we don't cut back on the amount of trash that we send to landfills, will we run out of places to dispose of our trash?